-Other factors, which contribute to the development of epigastric hernias are obesity, coughing, heavy work, sports etc.
+Other factors, which contribute to the development of epigastric hernias are straining, coughing, heavy work, sports, obesity etc.

-What does treatment/ management involve?
+What does treatment/management involve?

+The hernia can either be operated on or treated conservatively (not operated on).
 Many patients wish to have a hernia repaired because they are increasing in size, becoming more unsightly and uncomfortable.